Pbatch/ClashRoyaleBuildABot/README.md

 * [Learn](https://github.com/Pbatch/ClashRoyaleBuildABot/wiki/State) how the state is generated.

 ## Releases
+* 1.2.0
+  * Replaced the Yolov5 unit model with a Yolov8 unit model.
+  * Retrained including extra data from Jurek Elliesen.
 * 1.1.0
   * Moved to bigger Yolov5 model.
   * Predict 'ally/enemy' separately from the unit (Doubles training data + fewer classes to predict).